patcable/onair/README.md

 You can put your $GOPATH wherever you want, and you'll likely want to toss those `export` lines in your shell profile.
 If you want to modify any of the code, you can find that in `$GOPATH/src/github.com/patcable/onair`.

 ## Configuring OnAir for Hue

-This section focuses on a Philips Hue system.

 ### Setting Up the Hue Bridge
 Once you have the `onair` binary, you'll need to set OnAir up so that it can talk to the Hue bridge.
 To do this, run `onair hue init`, walk over to the Hue bridge and press the button.
 This authenticates OnAir to the Hue bridge.
 If successful, you should see this output: